Grindcom/project-neighborhood-map/README.md

 A single page application utilizing the google maps API (and others) to showcase my home town; Williams Lake, BC, Canada.
 This a project for the UDacity Front-end Developer course.
 The code is informed and inspired by the GoogleMap API project found in lesson 19 'Using API's in Practice'.

+### Files Structure
+The master branch has a compressed index.html file for optimization and the expanded original index file can be found in ./src as index_src.html.
+In order to to use that file for review you must rename and replace the compressed index.html file.
+The pre-optimized index.html file is called index_opt.html; also found in ./src.
+This file can also replace the index.html file, but is only meant for reference.

+Download or Clone the repository.
+Open index.html in your favorite browser (or index_src.html to review all code).

 ## How to use
 This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town as well as several pre-loaded cool spots.